Rules & Regulation

 Medical certificate

 SwimÖresund follows the international standards in marathon swimming.
 A medical certificate is therefore a requirement.
 The medical certificate must document that the swimmer is in good health and does not suffer from any kind of illness or other limitations that prevent the swimmer from completing the crossing.
-For safety reasons, the health certificate must be issued as closer to the swimming window as possible, however three month before at the earliest.
-The health certificate must be issued three month at the earliest and one month at the latest before your swimming window.
+For safety reasons, the health certificate must be issued as close to the swimming window as possible.
+The health certificate must be issued 3 month at the earliest and 1 month at the latest before your swimming window.

 Qualifying swim

 SwimÖresund follows the international standards in marathon swimming.
 A qualifying swim is therefore a requirement.
-Documentation for the qualifying swim must be made and submitted no earlier than 6 month before the crossing.
-Copies of Independent Observers logs and photographic evidence of water temperature should be included.
+Documentation for the qualifying swim must be made and submitted to SwimÖresund 4 month at the earliest and 1 month at the latest before your swimming window.

-Completed at least one of the following verified and witnessed swims within 6 months prior their SwimÖresund attempt.
+Completed at least one of the following verified and witnessed swims.
 Water temperature must be 16 C° (60.8 F°) or less.

 Solo swimmers: